xueyuyibo/Balance-Robot-Lab/README.md

 - See details in "Balance-Robot-Lab.pdf".

-# Folder Structures in "Codes/" Folder
+# Folder Structures in "Codes/"
 bin/			             : Binaries folder

 balanceebot/balanceebot.c/.h : Main setup and threads